 International tasks of the BfS

-The BfS is also a WHO (World Health Organization) International Collaborating Centre in various areas of radiation protection, thus actively contributing to the work done by the WHO.
-The BfS tasks of a Collaborating Centre cover five subject areas:
+The BfS is a WHO (World Health Organization) International Collaborating Centre for Ionizing and Non-Ionizing Radiation and Health, thus actively contributing to the work done by the WHO.
+The BfS tasks of a Collaborating Centre cover following subject areas:

 - Radiation risks in the low dose range,

-Within the scope of control of the nuclear test ban treaty, coordinated by the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO), BfS operates the only measurement station for radioactivity in the air in Central Europe.
-Currently, the worldwide measuring network consists of 60 stations; at a later stage of expansion, there will be 80 highly sensitive measurement systems for radioactivity in the air, stationed all over the world.
+Within the scope of control of the nuclear test ban treaty, coordinated by the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) in Vienna, BfS operates the only measurement station for radioactivity in Central Europe.
+Currently, the worldwide measuring network consists of 67 stations; at a later stage of expansion, there will be 80 highly sensitive measurement systems for radioactivity in the air, stationed all over the world.